portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-ha-ubuntu-en.md

 # Introduction

+This manual is for guide deploy the PortSIP HA on **Ubuntu 20.04**.

 In the examples used in this manual, a total of three servers are used (PBX nodes are used to refer to servers in the following, if three PBX nodes or all PBX nodes refer to three servers, master node and node 1 refer to pbx01, node 2 refer to pbx02, and node 3 refer to pbx03).

 For deploy the HA, it requires have two disk volume.
-In this example the hard disk of each server is 100GB, and created two volumes, one is 48G for Linux OS, another volume 50 for store the PBX data.
+In this example the hard disk of each server is 98GB, and created two volumes, one is 48G(**/dev/sda**) for Linux OS we called it as "**system volume**", another one 50G(**/dev/sdb**) for store the PBX data, we called it as "**data volume**".

+You are free to decide the disk size, but the size must be same with all servers.

-In this example we deploy the HA on three servers which have the IP: 192.168.78.101, 192.168.78.102, 192.168.78.103.The VIP (virtual IP) used in this example is 192.168.78.90.
+In this example we deploy the HA on three servers which have the IP: 192.168.78.101, 192.168.78.102, 192.168.78.103, the VIP (virtual IP) used in this example is 192.168.78.90.

 Please change the host names and IP addresses of the three node machines as follows: